tharindu-sankalpa/mlflow-enterprise-platform/model_training/README.md

 - Hours per week
 - Native country

+## Custom Transformers

+The project includes a custom `IntToFloatTransformer` that converts integer columns to float64.
+This is important for handling missing values properly and preventing MLflow schema enforcement errors during inference.

 ## Results

 After training, model outputs and evaluation metrics will be saved to the specified output directory and tracked in MLflow.
 You can compare models to select the best performing one for deployment.

+The outputs directory will contain:
+- Trained model files (.joblib)
+- Full preprocessing pipelines
+- Confusion matrix plots
+- Classification reports
+- Metadata about columns and preprocessing